Capital punishment in Maryland: Abolition

 The Maryland General Assembly in 2008 established the Maryland Commission on Capital Punishment to provide recommendations concerning the application and administration of capital punishment in the state so that they are free from bias and error and achieve fairness and accuracy.
 Following a series of public hearings, the Commission submitted its final report, along with a minority report, to the General Assembly on December 12, 2008, which "strongly recommends that capital punishment be abolished in Maryland."

 On March 6, 2013, the Maryland State Senate voted 27–20 in favor of SB 276, a bill to repeal the death penalty for future offenders.
 On March 15, 2013, the House approved the legislation by an 82–56 vote and sent the bill to Governor Martin O'Malley, who then signed it into law on May 2, 2013, declaring Maryland the 18th state in the US to ban the death penalty.

 At the time of the repeal, only five inmates were on death row in Maryland: John Booth-El, Vernon Lee Evans, Anthony Grandison, Heath William Burch, and Jody Lee Miles.
 As the repeal was not retroactive, their death sentences were left in limbo.
 On April 27, 2014, staff found Booth-El dead in his cell.
 He died of natural causes before his fate was determined, after spending nearly three decades on death row.
 O'Malley announced on December 31, 2014, that he would commute the sentences of the four remaining death-row inmates to life in prison without the possibility of parole.

 Federal execution

 Maryland's stance on capital punishment garnered attention and significance in January 2021.
 Dustin Higgs, a man sentenced to death by the United States federal government in 2000, was executed on January 16, 2021.
-Higgs, the first person from Maryland to be sentenced to death in the federal court system, was tried by the federal government instead of the state of Maryland because the crime he was convicted of took place on federal land at the Patuxent Research Refuge in Prince George's County.
+Higgs, the first person from Maryland to be sentenced to death in the federal court system, was tried by the federal government (in addition to the state of Maryland) because the crime he was convicted of took place on federal land at the Patuxent Research Refuge in Prince George's County.
 Maryland House of Delegates Speaker Adrienne A. Jones had urged Governor Larry Hogan to intervene and push for a halt to the execution.
 The execution was carried out on January 16, 2021, via lethal injection.